vinaykulk621/noote/README.md

-# Notedown
+# noote

-An online note sharing website.
+An online note sharing platform.

-make a unique url and share any note.
+make a unique url(secret page) store any text and share the url to access it from anywhere.